 Division of Fine Arts

 The Fine Arts Division at ESCC maintains a vibrant artistic community that continues to grow every year.
 On our campus, students and community members are given various opportunities to highlight their talents in both solo and group environments.
-Current students participate in events such as Piney Woods Arts Festival, the Wiregrass Renaissance Faire, performances at the Disney Candlelight Processional and with the Atlanta Pops, NATS student auditions, as well as multiple concerts and art shows at the college and within the community.
+Current students have participated in events such as Piney Woods Arts Festival, the Wiregrass Renaissance Faire, performances at Carnegie Hall, the Washington National Cathedral, Disney Candlelight Processional, with the Atlanta Pops, NATS student auditions, as well as multiple concerts and art shows at the college and within the community.

 We are seeking artistically inclined students who are dedicated and disciplined and who want to represent the college within the Enterprise community and throughout the state.
-Whether or not one chooses to pursue the arts professionally, each student will learn valuable skills that may be utilized in all disciplines and make connections with peers, which will last a lifetime.
+Whether one chooses to pursue the arts professionally, each student will learn valuable skills that may be utilized in all disciplines and make lifetime connections with peers.
 The requirements for our music and theater auditions as well as our visual art portfolio review and interview are included below.
 If you are interested in joining our program, please follow these instructions and/or contact us for more information.
 We look forward to meeting you in the near future.
 Good luck!

 Scholarship Eligible Groups/Pursuits

 ESCC Concert Band